AlphaMyk/AlphaMyk.github.io/readme.markdown

 AlphaMyk will be the personal site for Michael "Griff" Griffith.
 It is based upon { Personal }, a free responsive Jekyll theme about you.

-It's your personal blog and your point of reference website.
+{ Personal } is your personal blog and your point of reference website.
 You can watch it in action [here](http://panossakkos.github.io/personal-jekyll-theme/)!
+The personal-jekyll-theme repository can be found [here](https://github.com/PanosSakkos/personal-jekyll-theme)

 ## Value from { Personal }: